cdown/sshrc/README.md

 <h2>Advanced configuration</h2>

 Your most import configuration files (e.g. vim, inputrc) may not be bash scripts.
-Put them in ~/.sshrc.d and sshrc will copy them to a (guaranteed) unique folder in the /tmp directory after login.
-You can find them on the sever at $SSHHOME/.sshrc.d
+Put them in ~/.sshrc.d and sshrc will copy them to a (guaranteed) unique folder in the server's /tmp directory after login.
+You can find them at $SSHHOME/.sshrc.d

-Once the config files are on the server, you can usually tell programs to load their configuration from the $SSHHOME/.sshrc.d directory by setting the right environment variables.
+You can usually tell programs to load their configuration from the $SSHHOME/.sshrc.d directory by setting the right environment variables.
 For example, vim uses the VIM environment variable.

     $ mkdir -p ~/.sshrc.d
     $ echo ':imap <special> jk <Esc>' > ~/.sshrc.d/vimrc